 The “self-ligation” braces generally are where the wire is held in place by a clip or hinge that is built into the bracket itself.
 This type of design is very clean and efficient.
 Without the colored rubber ties, less food gets caught around the braces and therefore they are easier to keep clean.
 The efficiency comes from the fact that with the wire clipped into place, there is continuous force placed on the tooth.
 This continuous force is what allows the tooth to move efficiently and more quickly into its ideal position.

-The rubber type colored ties will break down and loose their elasticity after a few weeks, so the wire is not engaged into the bracket as securely and therefore the tooth movement is not a continuous and constant.
+The rubber-type colored ties will break down and lose their elasticity after a few weeks, so the wire is not engaged into the bracket as securely and therefore the tooth movement is not continuous and constant.